Mycotoxins and Mold: One of the Biggest Root Triggers for Mast Cell Activation | Histamine Intolerance

 We can test for mold toxins in a number of different ways.
 However, the two main types that tend to be used are blood testing and urine testing.

 The blood testing will look for whether you have antibodies to mold toxins in your bloodstream.
-This is great for determining whether you have prior or current exposure to mold.
+This is great for determining whether you have current exposure to mold.

-It only shows us the immune system’s response to the mold species and toxins.
-But it can be helpful if urine testing is negative.
+It shows the immune system’s response to the mold species and toxins.
+It can be helpful if urine testing is negative.

 Unfortunately, there’s no single panel that is excellent at detecting all the mold markers in one test.